|Location:||Via Raffaele Ruggiero, Agnano, Campi Flegrei, Pozzuoli, Napoli. Behind the Terme d'Agnano Hotel.|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Grotta del Cane (Dogs Cave) is not really a cave, its a volcanic feature called mofetta or fumarole, a volcanic discharge of carbon dioxide.
-This source of carbon dioxide is located inside a small hollow, a tiny cave which is only 9m long.
+The Grotta del Cane (Dogs Cave) is not really a cave, it's a volcanic feature called mofetta or fumarole, a volcanic discharge of carbon dioxide (CO2).
+This source of carbon dioxide is located inside a small hollow, a tiny cave which is only 9 m long.
 The important fact is: the floor is going down to the inside.
-So a shallow lake of about 30cm of almost pure carbon dioxide, which is heavier than normal air, forms inside the cave.
+So a shallow lake of about 30 cm of almost pure carbon dioxide, which is heavier than normal air, forms inside the cave.
 People entering the cave accompanied by a dog do not feel any difference, because their head is above the carbon dioxide lake, but the dog suffocates due to the lack of oxygen.
 The dog collapses and if not removed from the grotto will soon die of asphyxiation.
-Carbon dioxid is actually not poisonous, it is just the lack of oxygen.
+Carbon dioxid is actually not poisonous, the problem is just the lack of oxygen.